mlswg/mls-architecture/draft-ietf-mls-architecture.md

 each user for a mix of protocol versions, ciphersuites, and end-user devices.

-When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for the other clients, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the
+When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for each of the other clients, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the